 Omega-3 Fatty Acids: Benefits

 Blood fat [triglycerides].

-Blood fat [triglycerides].
-According to a number of studies, fish oil supplements can also cut elevated triglyceride levels.
+According to a number of studies, fish oil supplements can lower elevated triglyceride levels.
 Having high levels of this blood fat is a risk factor for heart disease.
 DHA alone has also been shown to lower triglycerides.

 Rheumatoid arthritis.
 A number of studies have found that fish oil supplements [EPA+DHA] significantly reduced stiffness and joint pain.
 Omega-3 supplements also seem to boost the effectiveness of anti-inflammatory drugs.

 Depression.
-Researchers have found that cultures that eat foods with high levels of omega-3s have lower levels of depression.
+Some researchers have found that cultures that eat foods with high levels of omega-3s have lower levels of depression.
 Fish oil also seems to boost the effects of antidepressants.
 Fish oil may help reduce the depressive symptoms of bipolar disorder.

 Asthma.
 Evidence suggests that a diet high in omega 3s reduces inflammation, a key component in asthma.
 However, more studies are needed to show if fish oil supplements improve lung function or reduce the amount of medication a person needs to control their disease.

 ADHD.
 Some studies show that fish oil can reduce the symptoms of ADHD in some children and improve their cognitive function.
 However, more research is needed in this area, and omega-3 supplements as a primary treatment for this disorder are not supported by research.